context-hub/docs/docs/documents.md

 # Document

-A document is the primary output unit produced by the Context Generator.
+A document is the primary output unit produced by the **CTX**.
 It represents a complete, formatted context file that's designed to be shared with Large Language Models (LLMs) like ChatGPT or Claude.

 Each document produces a single output file (typically Markdown) that contains all the compiled